 This property is only available when the Sprite Renderer’s Draw Mode is set to Simple.

 In a 2D project, the Main Camera is set to Orthographic Projection mode by default.
-In this mode, Unity renders Sprites in the order of their their distance to the camera, along the direction of the Camera’s view.
+In this mode, Unity renders Sprites in the order of their distance to the camera, along the direction of the Camera’s view.

 By default, a Sprite’s Sort Point is set to its Center, and Unity measures the distance between the camera’s Transform position and the Center of the Sprite to determine their render order.